longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

     * Upkeep icons overlay lower part of the unit icon, if unit icon is higher than tile height (typical in iso tilesets)

-* :code:`unit_upkeep_small_offset_y` : Like :code:`unit_upkeep_offset_y`, but to be used in case there's only
-  small space for the overall icon produced.
-Defaults to :code:`unit_upkeep_offset_y` - not having alternative layout.
+* :code:`unit_upkeep_small_offset_y` : Like :code:`unit_upkeep_offset_y`, but to be used in case there is only small space for the overall icon produced.
+Defaults to :code:`unit_upkeep_offset_y` --- not having alternative layout.
 * :code:`citybar_offset_y` : Gives an offset from city tile origin at which to draw city bar text.
 * :code:`hex_sid` : When is_hex is specified (see is_hex, below), this value gives the length of the "extra" side of the hexagon.
 This extra side will be on the top/bottom of the tile if is_isometric (below) is given, or on the left/right of the tile otherwise.
 The actual dimensions of the hex tile are determined from the normal_tile_width/normal_tile_height of the tileset as well as the hex side.
-The "normal" dimensions give the X and Y offsets between adjacent tiles in the tileset - this is not the same as the dimensions of the tile itself.
+The "normal" dimensions give the X and Y offsets between adjacent tiles in the tileset --- this is not the same as the dimensions of the tile itself.
 The dimension of the bounding box of the hexagonal tile will be equal to the "normal" dimension minus the hex_side.
 For instance, "normal" dimensions of 64x32 with a hex_side of 16 for an iso-hex tileset will give hexagons of size 48x32.